sourcey/libsourcey/README.md

 #### PacketStream

-A good starting point is the `PacketStream`, which lets you create a dynamic delegate chain for piping, processing and outputting arbitrary data packets.
-This method of layering packet processors and dynamic functionality makes it possible to develop complex data processing applications quickly and easily.
+A good starting point for learning LibSourcey is the `PacketStream`, which lets you create a dynamic delegate chain for piping, processing and outputting arbitrary data packets.
+This method of layering packet processors and makes it possible to develop complex data processing applications on the fly.

-For example, this is how you would capture a live webcam stream, encode it into H.264, and broadcast it in realtime over the internet:
+For example, the code below captures a live webcam stream, encodes it into H.264, and then finally broadcasts it in realtime over the internet:

 ~~~cpp
 // Create a PacketStream to pass packets from the